anttisalonen/progbook/rst/shop3.rst

 There are a few points to make here:

 * We select the return_reason_id and the count of ids.
 The column names listed between SELECT and FROM define which columns are included in the table that will be returned.
 * We specify we want to receive the count of the column "products_returned.id".
-In this case, simply typing "id" would've been enough.
+In this case, simply typing "id" would've been enough, as we retrieve data from from the "products_returned" table.
 Generally, the table can be written before the column name to be clearer about which column you mean.
 In some cases, as we shall see, you must type the table name in order to clear ambiguity.
 (SQLite will return an error when the table name was required but not provided.)
 * We want to *group* the result by the column "return_reason_id".
 This means that SQLite will, on the table that is the query result, group the column "return_reason_id" such that each ID will only appear once.
 In other words, the resulting table (the list that is returned by fetchall()) won't have any more elements than the number of return reasons we have in the database.
 * We furthermore *limit* the number of rows in the resulting table to 5.
 This means, we only query for and receive the data for the first five reason codes.